-- A cumulative grade point average: 3.00 or above (includes transfer work) - 2) Completion of the following courses: - For EDU 431, EDU 433, and EDU 434 elementary: all courses required for admission to advanced field experience, and EDU 339. - For EDU 432, EDU 433, and EDU 434 secondary: all professional and methods courses required for specific major. - 3) For student teaching and certification purposes, all courses in elementary education or in professional education for secondary certification candidates must be passed with grades of C or better.
-The overall GPA must be as per the Chapter 354 regulations. - 4) Completion of at least 96 credit hours of college work. - 5) Acceptable personal and professional qualities and habits, including grooming and dress as defined in the Pennsylvania's Code of Professional Practice and Conduct for Educators. - 6) Current Act 33, 34, and 151 clearances. - 7) Approval of advanced field experience faculty (elementary/special education) methods and advanced field experience professors (secondary) and approval of the department chair.
+- 1) A cumulative grade point average: 3.00 or above (includes transfer work) - 2) For student teaching and certification purposes, all courses in elementary education or in professional education for secondary certification candidates must be passed with grades of C or better.
+The overall GPA must be as per the Chapter 354 regulations. - 3) Completion of at least 96 credit hours of college work. - 4) Acceptable personal and professional qualities and habits, including grooming and dress as defined in the Pennsylvania's Code of Professional Practice and Conduct for Educators. - 5) Current Act 33, 34, and 151 clearances. - 6) Approval of advanced field experience faculty (elementary/special education) methods and advanced field experience professors (secondary) and approval of the department chair.